She's the Antichrist.

 - Joisey: It was a big deal in New Jersey that this show was set on the Shore.
 Then we found out that Hollywood's idea of the Jersey Shore was basically "Southern California, but with lighthouses and boardwalks instead of palm trees."

-- Meaningful Name: Christina.
+- Meaningful Name: Christina, which is a near-anagram of Anti-Christ.
 And her last name, Nickson, literally means "Nick's son" (or daughter, as is the case here).
+One of the names Satan is known by is "Old Nick."

 - Number of the Beast: The strange birthmark on Christina's eye is three sixes merged together into a ring-like shape.